banglapuzzl/Unity-Game-Bengali-Language-Converter/README.md

 =====================================

 # Overview

+Bengali: A Global Language in the Gaming Industry

+Bengali is one of the most widely spoken languages in the world.
+With 250 million native speakers and an additional 40 million people using it as a second language, it plays a significant role in global communication.

+However, in the gaming industry, which boasts 3.09 billion players worldwide, Bengali-speaking gamers often face a challenge.
+Many popular games are not available in Bengali, primarily because the widely-used Unity game engine does not fully support the language.
+As a result, many Bengali characters are not displayed correctly, making it difficult for players to enjoy games in their native language.

+To address this issue, we have developed a converter that enables the creation of Bengali-language-based games, including all in-game instructions, quizzes, rules, and more.
+Our solution ensures that Bengali-speaking gamers can have a smooth and engaging experience, free from language barriers.

 C# classes which will help user to convert Unicode Bengali text to Bijoy text and can be used in any C# based project including Unity Game Development.

 # Example